Isatuximab: Available forms

-Isatuximab or isatuximab-irfc is available as a drug in an intravenous infusion form.
-Injection doses are 100 mg/5 mL (20 mg/mL) solution in single-dose vial or 500 mg/25 mL (20 mg/mL) solution in single-dose vial.
+Isatuximab is available in an intravenous infusion form and in a subcutaneous form.

 Mechanism of action

 Cancer of the blood that is distinguished by an overproduction of malignant plasma cells in the bone marrow is called multiple myeloma.
 The myeloma cells are marked with uniformed overexpression of CD38 surface glycoproteins.
 Although these proteins are also expressed on other myeloid and lymphoid cells, the extent is relatively minor compared to myeloma cells.
 The fact that CD38 glycoproteins carry out various important cellular functions, and that they are plentiful on the surface of myeloma cells, has made them an appealing target for multiple myeloma treatment.
 CD38 was first described as an activation marker, but later the molecule displayed functions in adhesion to endothelial CD31 proteins, e.g. as an aiding component of the synapse complex, as well as an ectoenzyme implicated in the metabolism of extracellular NAD+ and cytoplasmic NADP.
 The tumour cells can evade the immune system, possibly due to adenosine, an immunosuppressive molecule that arises as a product of the ectoenzymatic activity of CD38.

-Isatuximab-irfc is an IgG1-derived monoclonal antibody that selectively binds to the CD38 that exists on the exterior of hematopoietic and multiple myeloma cells (as well as other tumor cells).
+Isatuximab is an IgG1-derived monoclonal antibody that selectively binds to the CD38 that exists on the exterior of hematopoietic and multiple myeloma cells (as well as other tumor cells).
 This drug induces apoptosis of tumor cells and activates immune effector mechanisms such as complement dependent cytotoxicity (CDC), antibody-dependent cellular phagocytosis (ADCP), and antibody-dependent cell-mediated cytotoxicity (ADCC).
-Isatuximab-irfc is able to stimulate natural killer (NK) cells in the absence of CD38-positive target tumor cells and blocks CD38-positive T-regulatory cells.
+Isatuximab is able to stimulate natural killer (NK) cells in the absence of CD38-positive target tumor cells and blocks CD38-positive T-regulatory cells.
 Furthermore, the NADase activity of CD38 is adjusted by isatuximab, similarly to other CD38 antibodies.
 Contrarily to daratumumab however, isatuximab can incite apoptosis directly without cross-linking, and in its binding epitope.
-According to the FDA, isatuximab-irfc alone has reduced ADCC and direct tumor cell killing activity in vitro in comparison to when it is combined with pomalidomide.
-As well as increased anti-tumor activity as opposed to isatuximab-irfc or pomalidomide only in a human multiple myeloma xenograft model.
+According to the FDA, isatuximab alone has reduced ADCC and direct tumor cell killing activity in vitro in comparison to when it is combined with pomalidomide.
+As well as increased anti-tumor activity as opposed to isatuximab or pomalidomide only in a human multiple myeloma xenograft model.

 In preclinical studies of B-cell malignancies, isatuximab demonstrated greater pro-apoptotic activity than daratumumab.
 It more effectively disrupted B-cell receptor signaling and inhibited the enzymatic activity of CD38.
 Structural analyses showed that isatuximab binding induced conformational changes in CD38 that impaired its enzymatic function, resulting in metabolic reprogramming and cell death.
 These findings support potential therapeutic applications for isatuximab beyond multiple myeloma, particularly in CD38-expressing B-cell malignancies.